 The position and location of the panels will determine the amount of power produced.
 You can have the highest-rated panels available, but facing them in the wrong direction under a shady tree won’t produce any power.
 The location also impacts the cost of construction.

 Look into the proximity of the farm to grid infrastructure.
 If you want to sell excess power, it helps to be close.
-Also, try to find an area and position that will absorb the most solar irradiance.
+Also, find an area and position that will absorb the most solar irradiance.

 This calculator will help you determine the best position for your geographical region.